keshet-git/demo-repo/README.md

 # ask the user about the type of food
 sentence = input("What kind of dish would you like to prepare?"
         print(sentence)
-# Looking for the type of food that was put in at "gogele" and offers several options
+# Looking for the type of food that was put in at "gogele" With a request for
+# recipes from restaurants that work weth API services, and offers several options

 # ask the user what ingredients he should avoid and put them in a class
 avoid = input("what the ingredients you shold avoid?
 You can insert more than one")